Secured vs. Unsecured Loan

 What Is a Secured Loan?

 Secured loans are loans that are backed by collateral, such as a house, car, or piece of jewelry.
 Common types of secured loans are mortgage loans and car title loans.
 With a secured loan, the lender holds an interest the title or deed until the loan is fully repaid.
 If the borrower cannot repay the secured loan, the lender can take possession of the collateral and sell it to pay off the loan.

 Examples of Secured Loans

 Here are a few examples of secured loans, or loans that require you to use an asset as collateral:

 - Title loan: A title loan is a secured loan that allows you to use your vehicle as collateral.
 Advance America offers title loans that you can pay off while continuing to drive your car.

-- Secured line of credit: This loan is a lump sum of money that you can withdraw from whenever you need to cover an expense.
+- Secured line of credit: This secured loan is a lump sum of money that you can withdraw from whenever you need to cover an expense.
 A secured line of credit can be guaranteed by collateral such as a house or car.

-- Mortgage: Your mortgage is a loan to pay for your home, using your home as collateral.
+- Mortgage: Your mortgage is a secured loan to pay for your home, using your home as collateral.
 Over a set amount of time, you will pay off this loan plus interest, taxes, and insurance.

 Pros and Cons of Secured Loans